-You may also know me as the singer and co-founder of Jason Didner and the Jungle Gym Jam, a rock band for kids and families – an act that has taken me up and down the East coast from Massachusetts to Virginia and to such great venues as The Stone Pony in Asbury Park and the Coney Island Boardwalk.
+Since 2013, Jason has led another musical project: as singer and co-founder of Jason Didner and the Jungle Gym Jam, a rock band for kids and families – an act that has taken him up and down the East coast from Massachusetts to Virginia and to such venues as The Stone Pony in Asbury Park and the Coney Island Boardwalk.